 How?
 Configure your website to only accept secure (SSL) connections

-2. Collect the First Name, Last Name, Account Holder Name, and IBAN or local details
+2. Collect the First Name, Last Name, Account Holder Name, Address, and IBAN or local details

 Why?
 This is the minimum information required to set up a SEPA Direct Debit